sanatanonline/compscix-415-1-assignments/README.md

-# compscix-415-1-assignments
+# Welcome

-This is the repository for all documents for compscix-415-1-assignments at UCBE
+The repository for all documents, homeworks, midterm and final project for compscix-415-1-assignments